-The University’s Security and General Safety Committee is seeking locations to visit on its annual Spring Night Tour, February 28.
-During the Night Tour, committee members walk areas of Grounds in darkness to assess safety conditions in various facilities of the University.
+The University’s Security and General Safety Committee conducted its Spring Night Tour on March 7 (postponed from February 28).
+During the Night Tour, committee members walked areas of Grounds in darkness to assess safety conditions in various facilities of the University.

 Punxsutawney Phil – the kindly groundhog who interrupts his hibernation every winter to foretell the arrival of spring – has spoken.
 In the cold morning light of February 2, he prophesized six more weeks of winter.
 Although the world’s most famous groundhog is known as much for his showmanship as his accuracy, the truth is that late winter weather can hit hard in Charlottesville.
 This is an opportunity to prepare or refresh your winter emergency kit for your home and car, and consider winter-weather driving safety.